 - On the metadata page, find and copy the entityID, Assertion Consumer Service and SingleLogoutService values.
 You need these values to create a SAML resource in AuthPoint.

-Before AuthPoint can receive authentication requests from Citrix Gateway, you must specify the Citrix Gateway client as a SAML resource in AuthPoint.
-You must also assign the Citrix Gateway resource to the user group that will authenticate through Citrix Gateway.
+Before AuthPoint can receive authentication requests from Citrix Gateway, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Citrix Gateway resource to determine which users can authenticate and log in to Citrix Gateway and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint